 Yes two DVD players !
 Crazy eh..
 They will most likely never get used.

 So lets talk about the elephant in the room…the reason I paid six grand for a Ten thousand dollar truck..
 THE BODY ! yes That’s where the work will be.
-Oh and I want to say don’t waste your money when buying a new vehicle on one of those electronic rust inhibitor’s.
-There’s one installed on this Avalanche …I found it.
+Oh and I want to say don’t waste your money on one of those electronic rust inhibitor’s.
+There’s one installed on this Avalanche from new I presume …I found it.

 They don’t work and this truck proves it..
 RUSTY you bet.
 Ya it’s Alberta and they use lots of salt on the roads…but if you wash it ..keep wax on it should last longer than 13 years.